legacysurvey/legacysurvey/pages/dr6/description.rst

 The filter curves are available for `BASS g-band`_, `BASS r-band`_, `MzLS z-band`_ and `MzLS z-band with corrections`_ for the telescope, corrector, camera and atmosphere (at airmass=1.0).
-The derivation of the BASS filter responses is described on the `BASS website`_.
+The BASS filter responses are described in Section 2.2 of the `BASS project overview paper`_.
 The `BASS`_ filter curves were updated during the `DR7`_ release, but the `old filter curve for BASS g-band`_ and `old filter curve for BASS r-band`_ (circa DR5) are still available.